This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-My first experience with Milk Makeup was in 2014.
-I had received a mini of the highlighter in a Birchbox.
+My first experience with Milk Makeup was in 2016.
+I received a mini highlighter in a Birchbox.
 Honestly, I wasn’t that impressed and didn’t think of the brand for years.

 Then in 2019, everyone started talking about how much they love Milk, especially the Matte Bronzer.

-After hearing all of these rave reviews, I popped onto Sephora just to see what new products the brand had launched since 2014.
+After hearing all of these rave reviews, I popped onto Sephora just to see what new products the brand had launched.

 Milk Makeup Brand Review

 Most of the time a primer is not part of my makeup routine, but if I do use one, I use the Hydro Grip Primer.
 I love that it is silicone-free but also hydrating.
 Make sure to follow the directions and don’t freak out if it feels a bit sticky at first.

 Pair it with the Sunshine Skin Tint for a nice glowy no-makeup makeup look.

 Sunshine Skin Tint Clean SPF 30 Foundation